QODIO/ease-doc/Ease methods.md

 {% Ease_slideshow(int slideshowId = 1) %}
 ```

-The method `Ease_slideshow` generates an Ease slideshow.
+The method `Ease_slideshow` generates an Ease slideshow.<br>
-The initial constructor method takes one argument, the id of the slideshow (this id is the same id which is used in the table in the database, and therefor must exist in the database beforehand).
+The initial constructor method takes one argument, the id of the slideshow (this id is the same id which is used in the table in the database, and therefor must exist in the database beforehand).<br>
 The default value of the parameter is **1**

 #### Constructor arguments